A parade of pinks on the Golden Globes red carpet

 “The silhouette conjures a ’60s Princess Grace vibe but the jewelry and hair keep it modern,” he added.

 Emily Ratajkowski was in a whole different kind of yellow, a sexy loose gown with slits at the leg and neck.
 Kerry Washington was golden in Dolce & Gabbana couture with floral embellishment and a touch of crusted silver jewels.
-Viola Davis went one-shoulder in shimmering lemon yellow.
+Viola Davis went one-shoulder in shimmering lemon yellow from Michael Kors.

+Hal Rubenstein, a fashion insider and designer himself, praised Thandie Newton for bringing new life to classic white with an off-the-shoulder, long-sleeve Monse gown adorned with a fire design of coppery sequins at the bottom.

+“I like the ingenuity of it,” he said.
+“Fashion should be about new concepts and surprises.”

 Mandy Moore, who plays wife to Ventimiglia’s Jack on NBC’s “This is Us,” brought the drama with a caped gown with a plunging black neckline by Naeem Khan.
 Also in low-cut, old Hollywood black: Kristen Bell.